 ‘You’re over thinking it’.

-I read the research on psychotherapy, I knew the benefits and I jumped straight.
+I read the research on psychotherapy, I saw the potential benefits and I jumped straight in.
 I didn’t really cared about what others would think.
 Stigma?
 Good.
 Unconventionality?
 Even better.
-I never bought all that unscientific NLP, superficial self help advice, in fact, I hated it.
+I never bought all that unscientific NLP, superficial self help advice.
+In fact, I hated it.
 I need something more concrete, something that is based on the scientific method.
 Okay, psychology isn’t a hard science.
 I’m aware of that.
 However, it’s the closest bet.

 I checked myself into psychotherapy at the age of 21.
-However, in hindsight, I didn’t take the benefits of psychotherapy seriously until my third year into it.
+However, in hindsight, I didn’t see benefits of psychotherapy seriously until my third year into it.
 That was because I went into my sessions with the Mr Know It all attitude:

 ‘Yeah, I’ve read the research behind it.
 I know my issues.’

-However, intellectualising and/ or verbalising your issues are one thing, but processing them and grieving through them are a different other ball game.
+However, intellectualising and/ or verbalising your issues are one thing, but processing and grieving through them is a whole other ball game.

-Now, if you’re wondering if you need therapy, here is a simple, helpful checklist I stole from Mark Manson’s article.
+Now, if you’re wondering if you are depressed and need therapy, here is a simple, helpful checklist I stole from Mark Manson’s article.

 Through therapy, you’re forced ask better questions:

-Here’s a catch 22: If you’re constantly wanting to better yourself, doesn’t that stem from the belief that you aren’t already good enough?
+Here’s a catch 22: if you’re constantly desiring to better yourself, doesn’t that stem from the belief that you aren’t already good enough?